 Breaking down information silos to create a streamlined way for users to interact with their files and get their work done when and where they want is the only way to allow productivity for the evolving workforce.
 And in the end, it all comes down to how we can be most productive in our work, in the office and everywhere else.

-We asked dozens of people within the Syncplicity team to challenge themselves for 30 days to only take a mobile device to meetings and leave their laptop at the desk.
+We asked dozens of people within the Syncplicity by Axway team to challenge themselves for 30 days to only take a mobile device to meetings and leave their laptop at the desk.
 Or at home!
 The challenge was to experience first-hand what it’s like to rely only on a mobile device for everything from content consumption to editing.

 Truth be told, I got a head start.
 The idea was hatched over the holidays and I started doing it almost immediately, well before our new mobile apps were launched.

 Some of you probably saw my earlier tweets.
 And probably also saw that after a few weeks I slowed down on my “Go Lite” tweets.
 It turns out, this was not because I lost interest in the challenge.
 Quite the contrary!
 “Going Lite” became so deeply ingrained in how I did my work that I completely forgot I was taking a challenge!

 And, that’s why I said the challenge was “concluding”—for me and many of you I know it will now be business as usual.
 I have no intention of going back.